 4. Heat oil for tempering and add the ingredients in the order given.
 Once the mustard seeds have popped and the red chilly starts to glisten a deep red, remove from fire and dunk everything into the dal mixture.
 Mix well.

-Serve hot with steamed rice and ghee.
+– Best served hot with rice and ghee